DavidSchinazi/jazzlights/README.md

 JazzLights was the basis for large art cars and dozens of individual vests and other accessories.
 It's worked well out in the desert for several years.
+Instructions for building your own vest are [here](extras/docs/VEST.md).

 As such, JazzLights is not designed as a general-purpose LED library suitable for all projects.
 Adding new patterns or device layouts requires modifying the